South India: Flora and fauna

 There is a wide diversity of plants and animals in South India, resulting from its varied climates and geography.
 Deciduous forests are found along the Western Ghats while tropical dry forests and scrub lands are common in the interior Deccan Plateau.
 The southern Western Ghats have rain forests located at high altitudes called the South Western Ghats montane rain forests, and the Malabar Coast moist forests are found on the coastal plains.
 The Western Ghats is one of the eight hottest biodiversity hotspots in the world and a UNESCO World Heritage Site.

-Important ecological regions of South India are the Nilgiri Biosphere Reserve in the Nilgiri Hills, the Agasthyamala Biosphere Reserve in the Agastya Mala-Cardamom Hills and Gulf of Mannar coral reefs.
-The Gulf of Mannar Biosphere Reserve covers an area of 10500 km2 of ocean, islands and the adjoining coastline including coral reefs, salt marshes and mangroves.
-It is home to endangered aquatic species, including dolphins, dugongs, whales and sea cucumbers.
-Bird sanctuaries including Thattekad, Kadalundi, Vedanthangal, Ranganathittu, Kumarakom, Neelapattu, and Pulicat are home to numerous migratory and local birds.
+Important ecological regions of South India include the Nilgiri Biosphere Reserve in the Nilgiri Hills, and the Agasthyamala Biosphere Reserve in the Agastya Mala-Cardamom Hills.
+The Gulf of Mannar Biosphere Reserve covers an area of 10500 km2 of ocean, islands and the adjoining coastline including coral reefs, salt marshes, and mangroves.
+It is home to several endangered aquatic species, including dolphins, dugongs, whales and sea cucumbers.
+There are 28 bird sanctuaries including Kadalundi, Kallaperambur, Kazhuveli, Kumarakom, Neelapattu, Point Calimere, Pulicat, Ranganathittu, Thattekad, and Vedanthangal, which are home to numerous migratory and local birds.

-South India is home to one of the largest populations of endangered Bengal tigers and Indian elephants in India, being home to one-third of the tiger population and more than half of the elephant population, with 14 Project Tiger reserves and 11 Project Elephant reserves.
-Elephant populations are found in eight fragmented sites in the region: in northern Karnataka, along the Western Ghats, in Bhadra–Malnad, in Brahmagiri–Nilgiris–Eastern Ghats, in Nilambur–Silent Valley–Coimbatore, in Anamalai–Parambikulam, in Periyar–Srivilliputhur, and in Agasthyamalai Other threatened and endangered species found in the region include the grizzled giant squirrel, grey slender loris, sloth bear, Nilgiri tahr, Nilgiri langur, lion-tailed macaque, and the Indian leopard.
+South India is home to significant population of endangered Bengal tigers and Indian elephants, and is home to one-third of the tiger population and more than half of the elephant population in India.
+There are 14 Tiger reserves designated under Project Tiger and 11 Project Elephant reserves.
+Elephant populations are found in eight fragmented sites in the region: in northern Karnataka, along the Western Ghats, in Bhadra–Malnad, in Brahmagiri–Nilgiris–Eastern Ghats, in Nilambur–Silent Valley–Coimbatore, in Anamalai–Parambikulam, in Periyar–Srivilliputhur, and in Agasthyamalai Other threatened and endangered species found in the region include the grizzled giant squirrel, grey slender loris, Indian leopard. lion-tailed macaque, Nilgiri langur, Nilgiri tahr, and sloth bear.